RyanFcr/Dear-BirthMark-WWDC2024/README.md

 ## :toolbox:Installation

-To install "Daily Intangible Heritage," make sure your device meets the following requirements:
+To install "Dear Birthmark", make sure your device meets the following requirements:

 - iOS 17.0 or later.
 - macOS 14.0 or later